TheAlternativeZurich/HackingSessionSheet/errata/errata.md

--> Welcome text explaining what this is about and how to work.
-Document will be online.
 -> Search ex.
 2 and 3 have no solutions
 -> Remote ex.
 1 e) and f) solutions: We cannot assume that all people have done the other exercise too; fill in a correct solution here as well
 -> Searching ex.
 1 is not understandable for a normal person, especially the part with the regex